CDEBase/fullstack-pro/docs/lerna-build-tools.md

 Details on each command that wrapped for lerna
 --
-- `npm install` - This command need to be run in the root of the package only to install all the dependencies.
+- `yarn install` - This command need to be run in the root of the package only to install all the dependencies.
 We have post step(`postinstall`) to run `yarn lerna` after install finishes so `lerna` will installs all of packages (seen under packages directory) dependencies and links any cross-dependencies.
 Note: We do not need to run `yarn` under any packages with `package.json` files seen under `packages` and `servers` directories.
 - `yarn lerna` - This triggers `lerna bootstrap --hoist`.
 Normally this get triggered as post install step.
 You can run this command to install any packages' dependencies.
 More information about this command can be found [here](https://github.com/lerna/lerna/blob/master/doc/hoist.md).
 The bottom line, the `hoist` will try to install all common dependencies to the top-level node_modules, and omitted from individual package's `node_modules`.
 The outlier packages with different versions will get a normal, local node_modules installation of the necessary dependencies.